 As long as you follow the instructions above or those of your dermatologist, it is a safe ingredient.
-When a product says their retinol product can be used morning and evening this should be disregarded.
+When a product says it can be used morning and evening, or every day, this should be disregarded.
 Remember that brands benefit from you using products more than you need to — the quicker you run out, the sooner you’ll have to buy more.

 How to treat retinol burn

 The most important thing to do when you have retinol burn is to stop using retinol and any other active ingredients (vitamin C, AHAs, BHAs, enzymes) until your skin is healed.
-The second most important thing to do is wear a high SPF and reapply frequently throughout the day to prevent the retinol burn leaving behind any hyperpigmentation.
+The second most important thing to do is wear a high SPF and reapply frequently throughout the day to prevent the retinol burn causing long term damage, such as hyperpigmentation.

 When to start using retinol